 - Family history.
 In 5% of cases of colon cancer, genes are detected whereby their alteration leads to syndromes in which colorectal cancer is more likely to appear.
 The two most significant examples are familial adenomatous polyposis and hereditary nonpolyposis colorectal cancer.

 - Personal history of adenomatous polyps.

 People with a high risk of intestinal diseases, or who have a family history of such due to genetic alterations, must monitor their situations closely to facilitate early diagnoses.

-Anybody can prevent bowel cancer by improving their health routines: increase fruit and vegetable consumption, limit the amount of animal fats consumed, avoid obesity, moderate alcohol consumption, do not smoke and ensure regular physical activity.
+Anybody can prevent colorectal cancer by improving their health routines: increase fruit and vegetable consumption, limit the amount of animal fats consumed, avoid obesity, moderate alcohol consumption, do not smoke and ensure regular physical activity.

-Early detection programme for bowel cancer
+Early detection programme for colorectal cancer

 This consists in a faecal blood test every two years.
 If no blood is detected in this test, it's unlikely to be a case of bowel cancer.
 After two years, the person is invited to join the programme.